Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Literature Review

 In this paper, we propose both monotonic and non-monotonic pedestrian VDFs (pVDFs) and we discuss their implications and properties when used in the traffic assignment problem.
 While the proposed monotonic pVDF provides neat mathematical properties for the traffic assignment solution, empirical data suggest that it may not correctly capture the pedestrian traffic dynamics.
-On the other hand, the proposed non-monotonic pVDF captures the bidirectional dynamics quite reasonably as supported by empirical data.
-However, it comes with its expected limitations.
-Classical algorithms to determine converged equilibrium condition, also known as link-based algorithms, include Frank-Wolfe's algorithm \citep{frank1956algorithm,LeBlanc1975,leblanc1985improved} and the Method of Successive Average (MSA) \citep{powell1982convergence}.
+On the other hand, the proposed non-monotonic pVDF captures the bidirectional dynamics quite reasonably as supported by empirical data. {However, it comes with its expected limitations that non-monotonic pVDF may not guarantee the solution existence and uniqueness.} Classical algorithms to determine converged equilibrium condition, also known as link-based algorithms, include Frank-Wolfe's algorithm \citep{frank1956algorithm,LeBlanc1975,leblanc1985improved} and the Method of Successive Average (MSA) \citep{powell1982convergence}.
 In this study we apply the classical MSA algorithm to solve the UE pTAP.

 Link-based algorithms are known to converge very slowly.
 Path-based algorithms aim to improve the convergence rate \citep{dafermos1971extended,jayakrishnan1994faster,florian2009new}.
 However, path-based algorithms still have drawbacks such as high computational requirements and non-unique path flows.
-More recently, Bush-based algorithms including Origin-Based Algorithm (OBA) \citep{bar2002origin}, Algorithm B \citep{dial2006path}, Local User Cost Equilibrium (LUCE) \citep{gentile2014local}, and Traffic Assignment by Paired Alternative Segments (TAPAS) \citep{bar2010traffic} have been introduced to further improve the convergence rate and address the uniqueness problem.
-In this paper, we build pTAP upon the traditional UE formulation for TAP specifically for pedestrian networks taking into account the effect of self-organization and stochastic travel times of pedestrians.
+More recently, Bush-based algorithms including Origin-Based Algorithm (OBA) \citep{bar2002origin}, Algorithm B \citep{dial2006path}, Local User Cost Equilibrium (LUCE) \citep{gentile2014local}, and Traffic Assignment by Paired Alternative Segments (TAPAS) \citep{bar2010traffic} have been introduced to further improve the convergence rate and address the uniqueness problem. {Another type of stochastic traffic assignment model using a recursive logit model has also been widely adopted recently in vehicular networks (Bell, 1995; Fosgerau, 2013; van Oijen, 2020; Zimmermann, 2020).} In this paper, we build the pTAP upon the traditional UE formulation for TAP specifically for pedestrian networks taking into account the effect of self-organization and stochastic travel times of pedestrians.